rtmigo/errno/README.md

 # [errno](https://github.com/rtmigo/errno)

-A set of constants with operating system error codes.
+A set of classes that define constants with system error codes for OSes supported by the Dart language.

 These numbers can usually be found in the [OSError.errorCode](https://api.dart.dev/stable/dart-io/OSError/errorCode.html)